Qix-/Back/README.md

 build chains.
 When invoking Back, you may designate specific inputs or reroute outputs.

+# Building
+Building is done through a bootstrap script and the use of `tup`.

+## Prerequisites
+There are a few tools needed in order to bootstrap successfully:

+- **Ubuntu**: `sudo apt-get install libtool autogen`

+As well, make sure `/usr/bin/sed` points to a binary of `sed` - not sure why Snappy (the most problematic library in Back) requires this.

+You will also need [Tup](http://gittup.org/tup).

+## Building
+Simply bootstrap and build:

+1. `./boostrap -f`
+2. `tup init && tup`

+If all goes as planned, `back` should be smugly sitting in your project root.

 # License
 Back is licensed under the MIT License.